 with-dev-client template, you’ll have to configure

 expo runcommands start Metro bundler by default unless

 --no-bundlerflag is provided.
 To start the bundler without triggering the build process, use

 expo start --dev-client.

 If everything goes well, after a short while you should see your custom development client running on an emulator.

 Now you can install react-native-firebase JS libraries of your choice.
 In my app I want to use the Firestore module:

-yarn add @react-native-firebase/app @react-native-firebase/firestore
+expo install @react-native-firebase/app @react-native-firebase/firestore

 In the meantime, you need to open the Firebase Console and create Android and iOS apps for your project.
 You’ll be asked about Android App ID and iOS Bundle Identifier.
 You have to provide the same values that you typed in earlier.

 Please download the